 A match may not start if a team consists of less than 5 players.
 However, referees should allow the team that is short to forfeit the game and then "borrow" players from the other team so that a game can still be played.

-Heading the Ball in U10 Games is Prohibited
+Heading the Ball in U10 Games is Not Encouraged

 U10 players are not physically developed enough to head the ball safely in all situations.
-To ensure player safety, heading the ball is prohibited in U10 games.
-Referees are to whistle heading the ball as "dangerous play" and award the opposing team an indirect free kick from the point of the infraction.
-If the free kick would occur in the offensive Penalty Area, the free kick is to be taken from outside the Penalty Area nearest to the point of infraction.
+To ensure player safety, heading the ball is not encouraged in U10 games.
+Referees are to sanction heading the ball as "playing in a dangerous manner" if it is done in a way that is dangerous to any player and award the opposing team an indirect free kick according to the Laws of the Game.

-Goal Kick Law Goal kicks will be taken from within the goal area, but the size of the goal area relative to the penalty area will be changed to make it easier for U10 players to put the ball into play.
-Moreover, when a free kick is taken by a team from within its own penalty area, all opponents must remain at least 8 yards away from the ball.
+Goal kicks will be taken from within the goal area, but the size of the goal area relative to the penalty area will be changed to make it easier for U10 players to put the ball into play.

-No other changes are made to the full FIFA Laws, other than those mandated for all of AYSO (see AYSO Rules and Regulations ) and the changes of "scale" noted above.
+No other changes are made to the full FIFA Laws, other than those mandated for all of AYSO and the changes of "scale" noted above.

-U10 games are typically refereed by certified parent referee volunteers from each team.
-However, U10 games are played using the full Laws of the Game (with some minor changes), rather than the abbreviated ones used in U7 through U9.
-It is important that all referees officiating at this level actually know the full Laws, otherwise the players, coaches and parents get confused.
+Each U10 game must be officiated by a certified Regional Referee.
+U10 games should normally be played with THREE certified Regional Referees: a Referee and two Assistant Referees.
+The referees are typically parent volunteers from each team.
+U10 games are played using the full Laws of the Game (with some minor changes), rather than the abbreviated ones used in U7 through U9.
+The Regional Referee certification indicates that the referees are properly trained for this level of play, with the full laws.

-Each U10 team is required to provide a certified Regional Referee for each game for which they are the Home team.
-The Home team is the team listed first in the game schedule.
-If the Home team cannot provide a certified Regional Referee for the game and the Away team cannot provide one, the Home team will be considered to have forfeited the game.
-The Home team can arrange for any certified referee for the game, not necessarily from their own team.
+Each U10 team is required to provide a certified Regional Referee for each game for which they are the "home" team.
+The "home" team is the team listed first in the game schedule.
+If the "home" team cannot provide a certified Regional Referee for the game and the "visiting/away" team cannot provide one, the "home" team will be considered to have forfeited the game.
+The "home" team can arrange for any certified referee for the game, not necessarily from their own team.

-Since most parent referees will occasionally be unavailable for a home game (e.g., due to business travel, illness, etc.), each team should obtain (i.e., train) two Regional referees, so they have a backup.
+Since most parent referees will occasionally be unavailable for a "home" game (e.g., due to business travel, illness, etc.), each team should obtain (i.e., train) two Regional Referees, so they have a backup.
 In a pinch, work with the Division Commissioner to identify a backup referee.
-Having two team referees is beneficial, as they can serve as Assistant Referees on away games, and backup referees for friends games.
+Having two team referees is advisable, as they can serve as Assistant Referees on "home" games, and backup referees for "visiting" games.